maybe12200/Yonda/docs/jobs.md

   - Heavy user of knowledge/project management tools.
   - Experience in Napi.rs, Electron, Tauri, Flutter, React Native, etc.
-  - Enthusiastic about NexVoo products as a user or contributor.
+  - Enthusiastic about Yonda products as a user or contributor.

   ## Contact us

   Interested?
-You can full this [form](https://6dxre9ihosp.typeform.com/to/lnHWRsVS) or send us your CV to [contact@NexVooAI.info].
+You can full this [form](https://6dxre9ihosp.typeform.com/to/lnHWRsVS) or send us your CV to [contact@YondaAI.info].

   Feel free to include any extra information (GitHub link, previous projects, personal blog etc.).

   </p>
   </details>

-- <b>Fullstack Engineer - Mainly work with Rust</b> @[NexVoo.app]
+- <b>Fullstack Engineer - Mainly work with Rust</b> @[Yonda.us]

   <details><summary>Rust & TypeScript · OctoBase & BlockSuite · Japan / China / Remote</summary>
   <p>

   ## What we do

-  We, `NexVoo` believe in shaping a world semantically connected through block components in modern applications.
+  We, `Yonda` believe in shaping a world semantically connected through block components in modern applications.
 We're open for Fullstack Engineer positions across the OctoBase sub-team.
 OctoBase is an offline, scalable, and self-contained collaborative database.
-It provides a data collaboration engine for NexVoo and BlockSuite.
+It provides a data collaboration engine for Yonda and BlockSuite.
 It can either run on the server as a service or be embedded in our client to offer a complete offline computing capacity.

   ## Fullstack Engineer

   ### This position is for

-  - Developing NexVoo the open source way, including coding and community engagement.
+  - Developing Yonda the open source way, including coding and community engagement.
-  - Researching and supporting the onboarding process of new use cases for NexVoo.app subscribers.
+  - Researching and supporting the onboarding process of new use cases for Yonda.us subscribers.
   - Improving our data computing engine with Rust.
   - Assisting our subscribers in utilizing our product in a data-based way with help from the operational - teams.
   - Researching on better activation of potential subscribers.